 1 to encourage administrations to develop the epfd validation software;

-2 to review, once the epfd validation software is available, its findings made in accordance with Nos.
+2 to review, once the epfd validation software or a version adequately modelling the non-GSO systems referred to in resolves 6 is available, its findings made in accordance with Nos.
 9.35 and 11.31;

-3 to review, once the epfd validation software is available, the coordination requirements under Nos.
+3 to review, once the epfd validation software or a version adequately modelling the non-GSO systems referred to in resolves 6 is available, the coordination requirements under Nos.
 9.7A and 9.7B.